Crequency/Cheese/README.md

 ﻿# Cheese

-A util of `KitX Project` that helps to manage repository, fetch codes and develop plugins.
+A new generation of project scaffolding tools to make your development process more effective with half the effort.

 ## Installation

-Install Cheese by dotnet tool:
+Install `Cheese` by dotnet tool:

 ```shell
 dotnet tool install --global Crequency.Cheese